 All patients from our residential treatment center have the opportunity to step down to one of our many outpatient care options, of which include the following:

-Whatever your child’s continuing needs may be, Desert Hills provides a wide range of services that will be able to address any and all of those specific needs.
+Whatever your child’s continuing needs may be, our treatment center provides a wide range of services that will be able to address any and all of those specific needs.
 We will do everything in our power to help your child overcome his or her concerns and learn to see the world as a safe and happy place once again.